-Three opener variants, a branching flow, discovery questions, objection playbook, and supplier-side value props — for review and rehearsal.
+Three opener variants, a branching flow, discovery questions, objection playbook, and supplier-side value props — built to be driven live, mid-call.

 Same intro, different angles on the value.
 Click between them to compare phrasing.